What is an ASIN Number and Why is it Important to Amazon?

 To sell your products on Amazon, you’ll need to list them under an ASIN.
 The surprising thing is that Amazon may already have an ASIN for your product.
 That’s because there are two types of ASINs when it comes to selling on Amazon — regular ASINs and unique ASINs.

 For example, if you find yourself with a crate of a well-known toy to sell, other resellers may have already listed it.
 In this case, you’ll use the same ASIN for your toys.
-Amazon will have one product page, even if they have several different suppliers.
+Amazon will have one product page, even with several different suppliers.

-Before listing your products, you’ll need to know how to get an ASIN number from Amazon.
-Do your research and take the following steps to reduce delays and avoid seller suspension.
+Before listing your products, you must know how to get an ASIN number from Amazon.
+Research and take the following steps to reduce delays and avoid seller suspension.

 Search for a Regular ASIN